Phorofor/DWM.ForceSwitch/README.md

 # Desktop Window Manager Disabler/Force Switcher
+If you ever wanted to disable the Desktop Window Manager (and vsync) for some strange reason, then this is supposed to make it less tedious to accomplish.
+This breaks a lot of features more than it does to actually improve your use of Windows 10.

 **Tested on Windows 10 / Server 2016**
 Don't bother with trying to use this on Windows 8/8.1 or any touch screen device where a physical keyboard and mouse is not possible to use.